Shadow Of The Rockies Trail

 This didn't bother us at all---kinda neat actually.

-Randy followed me a lot closer than I would have done.
+Randy follows me a whole lot closer than I follow anybody.

 I won't eat dust-----if I have to follow a mile back--that's OK with me.